-- Never pick up animals with your hands as it is easy to hurt the animals, and some might defend themselves when scared (None of the animals you will find are dangerous but some can give a nasty nip) - If a group finds a newt, it may be a protected species and, as such, can only be handled under licence.
+- Never pick up animals with your hands as it is easy to hurt them, and some may defend themselves when scared.
+None of the animals you will find are dangerous, but some can give a nasty nip. - If a group finds a newt, it may be a protected species and, as such, can only be handled under licence.
 Observe the animal before carefully returning it to the pond.